Sahapat/MakeItCandy/README.md

     &emsp;
     <img src="https://github.com/Sahapat/MakeItCandy-Android-/blob/master/Captures/Drag%26Drop-Fail-.gif" width="420"/>
 </p>
 &emsp;For moving object.
-Player have to drop into machine that match with drag's item if so item will be in the last position.
+Player must drop into machine that match with drag's item if so item will be in the last position.

 #### &ensp; -Hold